Rayan al-Kildani: Modern political activities

-Relationship with Assyrians
+Religious disputes

-Much of the scrutiny surrounding Rayan revolves around his conflict with the Chaldean Catholic Church, and its current patriarch, Cardinal Louis Raphaël Sako.
+It is rumored that al-Kildani, a Chaldean Christian, converted to Islam in order to marry into his wife's family.
+Much of the scrutiny surrounding al-Kildani revolves around his conflict with the Chaldean Catholic Church, and its current patriarch, Cardinal Louis Raphaël Sako.
 Al-Kildani claims that he and the members of the Babylon Brigade are religiously Christian.
-Sako has previously condemned al-Kildani as a militia leader who does not represent the interests of Christians, publicly dissociating the Church from the group.
+Sako has condemned al-Kildani as a militia leader who does not represent the interests of Christians, publicly dissociating the Church from the group.
 In March 2016, the Chaldean Patriarchate announced that it had no connection with the militia or Rayan, that it did not represent it, and that its official representatives weren't representative of Assyrians or Christians in Iraq.
 In 2025, the Iraqi channel Al-Fallujah aired a report accusing al-Kildani of crimes against humanity, asserting that the Babylon Brigade was directly responsible for seizing Christian properties in the country.

 In March 2023, the Babylon Brigade was instigated in the arrests of seven members of the Nineveh Plain Protection Units, as they had submitted a petition for the removal of the Babylon Brigade from the Hamdaniya district.
 In response, protests broke out amongst the Assyrians of Bakhdida, who were able to push out the militia from the district.
 Despite protests against Rayan and his militia, the Babylon Brigade absorbed the NPU under its wing, causing it to no longer be an independent security force for Assyrians in Iraq.
-Rayan had successfully coerced Younan Hanno, archbishop of the Syriac Catholic Church, into allowing his activities in the region.
+Al-Kildani had successfully influenced Younan Hano, archbishop of the Syriac Catholic Church, into allowing his activities in the region.